probcomp/bayeslite/README.md

 Bayeslite is a BQL database built on SQLite3.
 BQL is an extension to SQL that supports queries about the probable implications of data.

+Bayeslite is part of an ongoing research project.
+For more information, contact bayesdb@mit.edu.

 ## Dependencies

 Bayeslite is written in Python 2.7, using the sqlite3 module with